Home » Blog » Asia » Japan » Best Places to Visit in Tokyo for First-Timers: FULL Guide

 Discover teenage sub-culture in Takeshita Street, Harajuku

 Takeshita is well known for its creative and wild street styles.
-Japan’s unique fashion style seems to be made by teenagers that have sensibly pushed various trends through a combination of modern and vintage style mixed with a dash of colour.
+Japan’s unique fashion style seems to be made by teenagers that have sensibly pushed various trends through a combination of modern and vintage styles mixed with a dash of colour.

 A lot of shops can be found along this street, which is mostly packed with people.
 Keep an eye out for hold-up signs advertising discounts or special offers.